Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 srun --jobid=[JobID] --export=HOME,TERM,SHELL --pty /bin/bash --login
 ```

-After connecting, you should notice your command prompt has changed, indicating you're now on the compute node that was allocated to you:
+After connecting, you should notice your command prompt has changed from `CCRRusername@login1:~$` to `CCRRusername@cpn-d01-06:~$`, indicating you're now on the compute node allocated to you.

-Before (login node):

-`CCRRusername@login1:~$`

-After (compute node):

-`CCRRusername@cpn-d01-06:~$`

 2. Navigate to your build directory & set a temp directory for cache